Is This The Right Time For a Big Tax Cut?

 "I think they would say we already have pretty much a fully employed economy.
 A boost to aggregate demand is not exactly what the doctor ordered at this point.
 So maybe we should offset some of it by raising interest rates faster," says former Fed Vice Chairman Alan Blinder, a professor of economics and public affairs at Princeton University.

-In an interview with The Wall Street Journal last week, New York Fed President William Dudley said he supported efforts to make the tax code simpler, but appeared to question the need for a tax cut.
+In an interview with The Wall Street Journal last week, New York Fed President William Dudley said he supported efforts to make the tax code simpler, but he appeared to question the need for a tax cut.

 "It would be a reasonable question to ask, is this the best time to apply fiscal stimulus, when the economy's already close to full employment?"
 Dudley said.
 "It's probably not the best time."